+- professional money managers, TD Asset

+Management (formerly Greystone Managed

+Investments) and Leith Wheeler Investment

+Counsel Ltd., who are responsible for investing

+member funds according to the Board's investment

+policies;

-- professional money managers, TD Greystone Asset Management and Leith Wheeler Investment Counsel Ltd., who are responsible for investing member funds according to the Board's investment policies; - a custodian, RBC Investor and Treasury Services, who holds all securities and cash in the funds and reports independently to the Board, thereby ensuring all funds are safeguarded; and - a pension consultant, Aon Hewitt, Inc. who assists the Board in monitoring the performance of the investment managers.
+- a custodian, RBC Investor and Treasury Services, who holds all securities and cash in the funds and reports independently to the Board, thereby ensuring all funds are safeguarded; and

+- a pension consultant, Aon Hewitt, Inc.

+who assists the Board in monitoring the

+performance of the investment managers.